mtthsfrdrch/presentations/README.md

+## Presentations
-This repository acts a hosting spaces for my presentation slides.
+This repository acts as hosting space for my presentation slides.
 Most of the presentations are based on: https://code.google.com/p/io-2012-slides/

 The repository contains the following slides: